10 Questions From: Quill Physical Presence Standard Overturned - South Dakota v. Wayfair, Inc. Webinar

 A: While the Quill physical presence rule has been the constitutional standard for sales tax nexus purposes, several states had distinguished that ruling for income tax purposes, and adopted an economic presence standard for imposing the income tax.
 Businesses that have economic activity in such states who are not currently filing income tax returns should now consider whether those filing positions should be revised post-Wayfair.
 They should also keep track of economic presence statutes to ensure they are compliant with all state and local taxes.

 Q: Will the new GAAP revenue standard have any impact regarding when the states recognize these taxes?

 A: The answer may vary by state.
-Many states require sales to be reported based on the traditional cash or accrual basis, however some states do allow for reporting to match the financial statements.
+Many states require sales to be reported based on the traditional cash or accrual basis; however, some states do allow for reporting to match the financial statements.

 Q: What is internet retail or E-commerce?

 A: In general, states treat software licensing as the sale of prewritten software.
 Most states tax the sale as a “sale of tangible personal property.”
 The overturning of Quill does not change the taxability of a product or service.
-However, it does change how a company determines if its required to collect and remit sales tax in a state.

 Q: What is a marketplace “facilitator” and a marketplace “seller” as these relate to Wayfair?

-A: An example of a marketplace facilitator is eBay.
+A: An example of a facilitator is eBay.
 A marketplace facilitator generally engages in the following types of activities:

 - Engages, directly or indirectly, in any of the following with respect to bringing the buyer and seller together.